 The last element revolves around fine-tuning supply and demand.
 If discrepancies start to emerge due to changing staff availability or staffing levels, then you’ll be able to respond more rapidly and prevent delays, by restoring the balance between demand and availability of resources.

 Workforce management is a lot easier when you have the right tools for the job.
 But which tools do you need in your toolbox?

 1. Skills matrices

 Skills matrices are an absolute must!
 They help you map your staff’s skills and competences clearly and concisely.
 What’s more, you can also enter individual proficiency levels for each employee and skill listed.
 This then allows you to see at a glance which skills are missing or scarce, and which employees are most versatile and flexible.

 Read our article, ‘Everything you need to know about skills matrices’, for more information.

-And while you’re at why not download five free skills matrix templates?.
+And while you’re at it, why not try our free skills matrix template?.

 2. Skills management software